-BOLTON'S BITS, HELPING TO RESTORE BOLTON TRANSPORT 122
+BOLTON'S BITS 7mm SCALE SIGNALS, HELPING TO RESTORE BOLTON TRANSPORT 122

-A LIMITED RANGE OF 7mm SCALE BR/LMS TUBULAR POST UPPER QUADRANT SIGNALS CAN BE MADE TO MADE TO ORDER, WITH PRICES STARTING FROM £35 WITH ILLUMINATED LAMPS OR £30 WITHOUT.
 PLEASE EMAIL OR PHONE WITH YOUR REQUIREMENTS.
-DUE TO PACKAGING REQUIREMENTS THESE SIGNALS WILL BE SUBJECT TO P&P.
+DUE TO PACKAGING REQUIREMENTS ALL SIGNALS WILL BE SUBJECT TO P&P.

 SEE BELOW FOR GENERAL SPECIFICATIONS AND AN IDEA OF LIKELY COSTS